moneroexamples/fiberpool/README.md

 ```

 After the compilation `fiberexample` binary should be avaiable.
 Run it to
 execute examples.
-Also can run `make test` to run FiberPool tests.
+Also can execute `make check` to compile and
+run FiberPool tests.

 ## Example usage